deciphers

 Lighting Design: Lucie Bazzo

-Dramaturg: Guy Cools
+Dramaturgic advice: Guy Cools

-Outside eyes: Ginelle Chagnon
+Outside eye: Ginelle Chagnon

 Access Consultant: Zed Lightheart